 Goods and services may include doctors fees, local authority (cemetery or crematoria) fees, minister of religion or celebrant fees, newspaper announcements, printing, floral tributes and catering.

 Our written estimate will detail the approximate cost of any disbursements.
 However, although we are as accurate as possible with disbursements, we have no direct control over these charges and there may be some slight variations from the estimate.

 We request that disbursements are paid in advance of the funeral, by way of a deposit.

 Coffin or casket charges are for the coffin/casket that you select.
 The cost of the coffin or casket, will include the gown and lining etc. the details of which will be discussed during the arrangement meeting.

 The balance of the funeral account may be made in the following ways:

 - Credit card (credit card fee will be applied)

-- Interest free credit (please ask us for further information)
+- Funeral finance (ask us for further information)

 In certain circumstances, the next-of-kin may receive help with the cost of the funeral from the Social Fund (claims must be made within three months of death), charities or other providers of financial help and assistance.